Intellectual Property is Common Property

 In each of these cases we see private actors take action to subvert the “laws of supply and demand,” distort “prices based on competition” or prevent people from transacting freely in an “unrestricted” market without any coercion from government forces.
 Indeed, it was the implementation of government regulation that ultimately led to a freer market in these cases.

 To conclude, Smiths analysis of free markets provides a solid foundation for creating a prosperous society.
 However, free markets ≠ no government regulation.
 A freed market must have limited, but smart regulations towards the highest concentrations of capital.
 It must also account for externalities.
-And ideally, the freed market would be one that redistributes its capital to all its citizens, but I’ll save those thoughts for another time.
+And ideally, the freed market would allow access to capital for all its citizens, but I’ll save those thoughts for another time.

 Continue Reading